mayank05942/Jeopardy--NLP/README.md

 <b> Data Preparation </b>

 <pre>
-1- First 100k samples from the datatset were taken
+1- First 100k samples from the datatset were taken.
-2- Only samples from Jeopardy round were selected
+2- Only samples from Jeopardy round were selected.
+3- Redundant features like 'round','show_number','airdate' were dropped.
-3- Standard nlp preprocessing is done: stopwords removal,stemming,lemmatization,lower-casing etc.
+3- Preprocess data : stopwords removal,stemming,lemmatization,lower-casing etc.
 4- Depending upon binary/ multi class classification -> A class balanced dataset was prepared.

 </pre>